Usage

 When you edit

-lines, the classpath is automatically updated for the script. -
+//DEPSlines, the classpath is automatically updated for the script. -

 To synchronize dependencies explicitly, right-click the script and select

-JBang > Synchronize JBang
+JBang > Synchronize JBang.

 Script Templates